etherex/etherex/etherex/WhitePaper.md

 ### Blockchain bloat

 Trading data will need to be regularly optimized in order to maintain an acceptable footprint on the Ethereum network.
 While further experimentation is needed, it's already clear that the operating costs will not be suited for high-frequency trading (HFT) and for very small trades.
 It will be the exchange's responsibility to be properly optimized both in its execution and storage use.
-However, other scaling issues will have to be resolved within the Ethereum platform itself, by its core development team and with the assistance of EtherEx and other Dapp developers.
+However, other scaling issues will have to be resolved within the Ethereum platform itself, by its core development team and with the assistance of EtherEx and other Đapp (distributed application) developers.

 ### Front-running